scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 "wisdom of the crowd" includes scenarios where questions are asked about simple cognitive tasks.
 For example, users may be asked to determine the locations in an image that contain a certain object (e.g., "select all image locations that contain buildings") to protect against internet bots.
+This task is trivial for a human but difficult a computer (or internet bots).

 Crowdsourcing enables the collection of a large amount of data, which is necessary to extract complex results from simple human judgments.
-One such example finds how similar two different shoes are, but uses a complex model that requires a large number of responses given simple crowdsourcing judgments :cite:`heim2015active`.
-This example only uses a small fraction of the available shoes (less than 0.2%) and far more responses are required as the number of shoes grow.
+One such example finds some measure of shoe similarity between different shoes :cite:`heim2015active`.
+A complex model is required given a low working memory constraint.
+Many responses are needed for this complex model, even though a small fraction of the available shoes are used (less that 0.2%).

 The cost of collecting crowdsourcing responses can be significant – especially in problem domains where expert input is required.
 Minimizing the number of